-COMPANY GOVERNANCE EVALUATION PAYMENTS ARAUCO ARAUCO's payment expectations consider compliance with the deadlines stipulated by the legislation of each country where it operates.
+COMPANY GOVERNANCE EVALUATION PAYMENTS INITIATIVES TO EMPOWER SUPPLIERS ARAUCO ARAUCO's payment expectations consider compliance with the deadlines stipulated by the legislation of each country where it operates.
 The company also defines critical suppliers as all those that are classified as strategic and, therefore, have an impact on the operations of the industrial plants.
-On its website there is a special section for suppliers in Chile (12) . where information is provided regarding the subsidiary's integrity expectations.
+On its website there is a special section for suppliers in Chile (12) , where information is provided regarding the subsidiary's integrity expectations.
 This platform also seeks to make suppliers aware of and align themselves with the policy and procedures that concern them.
 Suppliers with permanent contracts must also comply with clauses referring to compliance standards and other relevant regulations.
 Suppliers are evaluated according to their level.
-Critical suppli- ers are financially reviewed once a year.
+Critical suppliers are financially reviewed once a year.
 Meanwhile, all assets associated with the service contract areas undergo a monthly risk assessment, where mainly their debt level is reviewed.
 These processes allow us to define whether they have sustainability risk, which can be high, medium or low.
-Actions are monthly gener- ated for each supplier according to the classification obtained.
-In Chile, Law 21,131 regulates payment to suppliers within days from the date of receipt of the invoice.
-ARAUCO pays documents before this deadline in the case of domestic su ers.
-For foreign suppliers, payments are made on the due of agreed in each purchase order.
-Similarly, there are payment cycles for critical suppliers in the areas: Forestry Business, Timber and Pulp Business Carriers, Chemical Suppliers.
-For them, the term is less than 15 days f the date of receipt of the invoice at the Internal Revenue Ser ightarrow Play Local thin 30 ays the suppliue date in three ers, and ys from Service.
+Actions are monthly generated for each supplier according to the classification obtained. → Play Local ARAUCO seeks to be an active agent in the economic and social development of the places where it is present.
+In this line, the Juega Local (Play Local) program aims to strengthen the economies in each area through the purchase of goods and the contracting of services generated in those areas.
+In 2024, US\$ 4.478 billion were allocated to local purchases.
+All these suppliers are required to meet the same environmental and safety standards as the rest, which is also an incentive to raise the level of supply in each territory.
+When required, the company helps them to meet the requirements in these areas.